RobsonMaciel/UUML_Generator/README.md

 ## Visual Style

-- The generated UML diagrams use PlantUML's rendering engine, with some custom colors and grouping applied via `skinparam`.
+- The generated UML diagrams use PlantUML's rendering engine, with custom colors and grouping applied via `skinparam`.
 - Classes and packages may be grouped and colored by stereotype, module, or language (e.g., <<PythonClass>>, <<CppModule>>, <<MonoBehaviour>>).
-- Some elements may have custom borders or background colors, but the overall appearance depends on PlantUML's theme and rendering.
-- There is no in-app "dark mode" UI; the "modern" look refers to the diagram output as styled by PlantUML.
-- Not all languages or elements use vivid colors; grouping and coloring are primarily for classes by stereotype or module.
+- Modern dark background, black text inside boxes, neon/glow arrows for high contrast.
 - The final look of the diagrams may vary depending on PlantUML version and user settings.

 ---